tspauld98/arch-organizer-template/README.md

-# Basic Docsify Github Template
+# Architecture Organizer Template

-This project is a basic template for creating a documentation site using [docsify](https://docsify.js.org/#/) and hosting it on [Github Pages](https://pages.github.com/).
-Docsify is a lightweight documentation framework that uses markdown files to generate a documentation site.
-It also has a rich community of plugins that can extend and customize the framework.
-Since sorting through all the plugins can be a bit overwhelming, this project has curated and integrated the most useful plugins to get you started.
+This project is a template for creating and documenting the architecture of a system built with software.

 ## Getting Started